MarkJelic/TEC-1G/ROMs/MON3/api.md

 # MON-3 API guide

 ## General Conventions
 C register - holds API Call number.

 Any other parameters are passed in the A, DE and/or HL registers depending on the requirements of each individual call.

-Executing a RST 10H opcode calls the API
+Executing an RST 10H opcode calls the API

 ```
         ld c,[API Call Number]